11187162/Projects/README.md

 **How to run**

-This part will provide step by step instructions...
+This section will provide step-by-step instructions of how to run the